Date Masamune (Sengoku Basara): Reception

-Critical reception

 Initial reactions to Masamune focused on his particular use of six swords, with GamesRadar jokingly speculating that they were behind Masamune having an eye patch.
 Nintendo World Report primarily noted how distant Masamune's characterization was from his historical counterpart as well as how he wields six swords.
 Japanator liked Masamune's character, most notably his relationship with Sanada Yukimura despite the irony that none of these historical figures ever met.
 While liking the English dub, the reviewer lamented the fact the video games lacked his Japanese voice actor, who made heavy use of Masamune's trope of using Engrish.

 Game Revolution stated that they found Masamune and Yukimura to be unique characters in the franchise whose physical looks would amaze players.
-Gaming Nexus was more critical, finding Masamune's gameplay repetitive after a long time but would remain very fun for a while, and his search for Ishida Mitsunari to be slightly simplistic in its execution.
+GameRant praised Masamune's and Yukimura's rivalry not only for their respect to each other but also the passion each feels when fighting especially with Yukimura's comment about how his heart changed upon their first encounter.
+GameRant also praised Masamune's rivalry with Ishida in later works though they energy tends to depend on animated version.
 Japanator praised both Robert McCullum and Kazuya Nakai for providing appealing voices for Masamune in English and Japanese, respectively.
 A similar response to Nakai's voice acting was given by Otaku News based on the delivery of Masamune's Engrish lines.
 Toon Zone felt that McCollum also gave a good performance as Masamune.

 Critics had also focused on Masamune's role in the anime adaptation of the series, which was generally positive.
 FandomPost liked the action scenes featured by the two protagonists of the anime as seen in the English release of the series.
 Blu-ray noted that the development of Masamune and Yukimura's friendship served as one of the strongest parts of the first season, with Otaku News also enjoying the balance between these two protagonists despite their differences in personality and methods of action.
 Anime Herald agreed and noted the two rivals' "rise to greatness" across their fights and the lessons they learned in the series.
 While liking the first season's fight scenes between Masamune and Yukimura, Fandom Post felt that the second season managed to further develop these characters, with Masamune facing conflicts with his advisor Kojuro which made him more vulnerable than in the first season.